Tanker drivers call off intended strike

 But after a meeting with officials of the National Petroleum Authority (NPA), the General Secretary of the Transport, Petroleum and Chemical Workers Union of the Ghana Trades Union Congress (TUC), Mr Fuseini Iddrisu, confirmed the end of the strike to journalists.

-Mr Iddrisu informed journalists that one of the outstanding issues was the implementation of an MOU the parties signed last year to tackle problems associated with the letters of appointment, medical care,
+Mr Iddrisu informed journalists that one of the outstanding issues was the implementation of an MOU the parties signed last year to tackle problems associated with the letters of appointment, medical care, of protective gear as well as improved conditions of service.

 Present at the meeting were officials of the NPA, the Petroleum Workers Union of the TUC, the Ghana National Petroleum Tanker Drivers Union, the BOST Drivers Union, GOIL Drivers Union and a representative of the Association of Oil Marketing Companies.